avanderw/avanderw.github.io/static/blog/20251203T134726_understanding-wardley-mapping_9b296090.md

 | Evolution Axis | The movement of components from Genesis to Commodity/Utility. | Defines the horizontal structure (X-Axis); dictates strategy. |
 | Dependencies | Links showing which components rely on others. | Establishes hierarchical relationships within the value chain. |

-## III.
+## II.
 Deconstructing Evolution: Predicting Technology and Market Maturity
 The horizontal evolution axis is the mechanism through which strategic change is anticipated.
 This movement is understood to be inevitable, driven by the forces of supply and demand competition.
 Strategy is not about preventing this change, but about managing the rate of change and manipulating the environment to exploit it.
 The progression is often non-linear, manifesting through multiple waves of diffusion and punctuated equilibrium, rather than a smooth, straight line.

 ### A. The Four Stages of Component Evolution